 A famous prehistoric cave above the bank of the Natuf valley.
 It gave the name of an Early Man culture.

-A famous prehistoric cave above the bank of the Natuf valley.
-The archaeological findings in this cave (1928) were the base of a new Early Man prototype culture – the Natufian culture (12,500-9,500 BC).
+The excavation of the Wadi Natuf Cave has provided important insights into the Natufian culture and the development of early human societies in the Levant.
+The archaeological findings in this cave (1928) were the base of a new Early Man prototype culture – the Natufian culture.
 These ancestors lived in a permanent place before the introduction of agriculture.

 Location and Map: